 Mysticism is based on the assumption that you can quit the game.

 "Nothing is more pitiful or more funny than a flock of repentant politicians in full flight."--Representative David R. Obey (D-WI)

 "O'Sullivan's First Law: All organizations that are not actually right wing will over time become left wing."--John O'Sullivan, columnist and former editor of National Review.
-Examples of organizations whose agendas have gradually gotten more leftist include the American Civil Liberties Union, the Ford Foundation, the League of Women Voters, the YWCA, UNESCO, UNICEF, Planned Parenthood, the Episcopal Church, Canada and most of Europe.
+Examples of organizations whose agendas have gradually gotten more leftist include the American Civil Liberties Union, the Boy Scouts, the Ford Foundation, the League of Women Voters, the YWCA, UNESCO, UNICEF, Planned Parenthood, the Episcopal and Presbyterian Churches, the National Football League, Canada and most of Europe.

 "The American constitutions were to liberty, what a grammar is to language: they define its parts of speech and practically construct them into syntax."--Thomas Paine

 "Just because you do not take an interest in politics doesn't mean politics won't take an interest in you."--Pericles (430 B.C.)

 "Government is like Kudzu: if you let it go it will grow everywhere, and there ain't no way to get rid of it."--Earl Pitts, humorist

 "Government's view of the economy could be summed up in a few short phrases: If it moves, tax it.
 If it keeps moving, regulate it.
 And if it stops moving, subsidize it."--Ronald Reagan (1986)

 "A government big enough to give you everything you want, is strong enough to take everything you have."--Ronald Reagan